clemenko/longhorn_encrypt/README.md

 ### Using Encryption

 In order to take advantage of the encrypted volumes we will need to set up a *secret* to store the encryption key.
-We will need to change the passphrase to something secure.
+We will need to change the passphrase to something unique.
 We will also want to scope it to the applications namespace.
 Here is an example from a Flask application we will deploy in a later section.
 From the docs: *Example secret your encryption keys are specified as part of the CRYPTO_KEY_VALUE parameter.
 We use stringData as type here so we don’t have to base64 encoded before submitting the secret via kubectl create.* Basically we can use a simple string for the `CRYPTO_KEY_VALUE`.

 **PLEASE note that the name of the Secret has to name of the PVC!**